Romeo and Juliet: Music

-The play influenced several jazz works, including Peggy Lee's "Fever".
-Duke Ellington's Such Sweet Thunder contains a piece entitled "The Star-Crossed Lovers" in which the pair are represented by tenor and alto saxophones: critics noted that Juliet's sax dominates the piece, rather than offering an image of equality.
-The play has frequently influenced popular music, including works by The Supremes, Bruce Springsteen, Tom Waits, Lou Reed, and Taylor Swift.
-The most famous such track is Dire Straits' "Romeo and Juliet".
+The play has influenced several jazz works, including Duke Ellington's Such Sweet Thunder contains a piece entitled "The Star-Crossed Lovers" in which the pair are represented by tenor and alto saxophones.
+The play has also influenced popular music, including songs by The Supremes, Bruce Springsteen, Tom Waits, The Reflections (Detroit band), Lou Reed,.
+The most famous songs are Swift's Love Story and Dire Straits' Romeo and Juliet.

 The most famous musical theatre adaptation is West Side Story with music by Leonard Bernstein and lyrics by Stephen Sondheim.
 It débuted on Broadway in 1957 and in the West End in 1958 and was twice adapted as popular films in 1961 and in 2021.
 This version updated the setting to mid-20th-century New York City and the warring families to ethnic gangs.
 Other musical adaptations include Terrence Mann's 1999 rock musical William Shakespeare's Romeo and Juliet, co-written with Jerome Korman; Gérard Presgurvic's 2001 Roméo et Juliette, de la Haine à l'Amour; Riccardo Cocciante's 2007 Giulietta & Romeo and Johan Christher Schütz; and Johan Petterssons's 2013 adaptation Carnival Tale (Tivolisaga), which takes place at a travelling carnival.